 In order for the Auk system to capture accurate reflectance images. it is necessary to obtain a reference calibration image prior to or during each imaging mission.
-Calibration consists of taking an image of the Teflon calibration tag or 22 to 24 percent reflectance target under the same lighting conditions as the images under study.
+Calibration consists of taking an image of the Teflon calibration tag under the same lighting conditions as the images under study.
 This image is used to teach the application software what the spectral balance of that day's sunlight is.
 The ratio of red/NIR or green/NIR is then applied as an offset to the calculation of the various vegetation indices